gjohl/ml-practice/notes/software/system_design_notes.md

     1. Prepare - Ask each node if it;s able to promise to carry out the transaction
     2. Commit - Block the nodes and do the commit
   - Blocking causes problems on distributed systems where it may cause unexpected consequences if the database is unavailable for this short time.

+#### Non-relational databases
+Examples of non-relational databases:
+- Key-value store
+- Document store
+- Wide-column store
+- Graph store

+These vary a lot, and in general NoSQL simply means "no ACID guarantees".

+Transactions were seen as the enemy of scalability, so needed to be abandoned completely for performance and scalability.
+ACID enforces consistency for relational databases; for non-relational databases there is eventual consistency.

+BASE:
+- Basically Available -  Always possible to read and write data even though it may not be consistent.
+                         E.g. reads may not reflect latest changes, writes may not be persisted.
+- Soft state -           Lack of consistency guarantees mean data state may change without any interactions with the application as the database reaches eventual consistency.
+- Eventual consistency - Data will eventually become consistent once inputs stops.

+Benefits:
+- Without atomicity constraint, overheads like 2PC are not required
+- Without consistency constraint, horizontal scaling is trivial
+- Without isolation constraint, no blocking is required which improves availability.

+Non-relational databases are a good fit when:
+- Large data volume that isn't tabular
+- High availability requirement
+- Lack of consistency across nodes is acceptable

+Limitations:
+- Consistency is necessary for some use cases
+- Lack of standardisation

 ## 6. Design discussion